 This is easy as easy could be.
 A piece of card, a plate, the King Pong box itself… In the main picture, our set models a very fetching Australian bush hat.

 Set up a board for rebounds.

 Perfect for solo Ponging.
 A flat sheet of board or wood – anything with the requisite bounce factor.
 Or simply site the King Pong unit against a wall.
-Here we’ve employed a cardboard box that was sitting around just begging for an imaginative recycling use.
+Here we’ve employed a cardboard box that was sitting around just begging for imaginative recycling.

-You can use the board to make it easier for younger King Pongers (giving them a second chance if their ball passes over the unit).
-Or to make it more difficult for the player facing the board (insist that their shots bounce off the board rather than falling directly into the top hole – you can move the board as far back from the unit as you like).
-Or simply to keep the balls from heading off into the kitchen when you’re practising on your own.
+You can place the board opposite younger King Pongers (giving them a second chance if their ball passes over the unit).
+Or use it to make the game more difficult for certain players (insist that their shots bounce off the board rather than falling directly into the top hole – you can move the board as far back from the unit as you like... it'll still work).
+Or simply set up a board to keep the balls from heading off into the kitchen when you’re practising on your own.